riicess/Notepad-Media-Player/README.md

 # Notepad Player: See Videos & Images in Notepad!

 Ever thought your trusty Windows Notepad could play videos or show pictures?
 Well, with this script, it kind of can!
-This program turns your videos and images into text-art and displays them right inside Notepad, creating a fun, retro, blocky effect.
+This program turns your videos and images into text-art and displays them right inside Notepad

-Think of it as a quirky art project, not a replacement for your actual media player!

 ## What's Cool About It?